pmyla1/Genomic-Swamping-and-Introgression/README.md

 ```
 (Outgroup,(C_officinalis,(C_anglica,C_danica)));
 ```
-The SETs.txt file was structured following the guidelines on the [Dsuite](https://github.com/millanek/Dsuite) Github page and is demonstrated below:
+The SETs.txt file was structured following the guidelines on the [Dsuite](https://github.com/millanek/Dsuite) Github page with the individual ID and the group ID separated by a tab, and is demonstrated below:
 ```
 BNK21  Outgroup
 CHA_1  Outgroup